 Lockers are available on the beach for you to secure your valuables.
 Lockers are $8.00 for a small and $10 for a large.
 You can rent snorkel gear at the beach as well for $20.
-Prescription mask/snorkel sets, for nearsighted, are available for $15 at the bay (-200 to -800).
-Beach wheelchairs are available for free, just ask the volunteers at Hanauma Bay.
+Prescription mask/snorkel sets, for the nearsighted, are available for $15 at the bay (-200 to -800).
+Beach wheelchairs are available for free, ask the volunteers at Hanauma Bay.

 If in Doubt, Just Stay Out!

 • Swim in areas near a lifeguard stand when possible

 • Don’t dive into unknown water or into shallow breaking waves

 • Ask a lifeguard about beach and surf conditions before swimming

 • If you are unable to swim out of a strong current, signal for help

 • Rely on your swimming ability rather than a flotation device